-Shinjuku Golden Gai is a small area of Kabukicho, Shinjuku, Tokyo, Japan, famous both as an area of architectural interest and for its nightlife.
-It is composed of a network of six narrow alleys, connected by even narrower passageways which are just about wide enough for a single person to pass through.
-Over 200 tiny shanty-style bars, clubs and eateries are squeezed into this area.
-[Wikipedia]
+Shinjuku Golden Gai is a small area in Kabukicho, Shinjuku, that is famous for both an area of architectural interest and nightlife.
+It consists of a network of six narrow streets connected by even narrower passageways that are just wide enough to be traversed by a single person.

 5-minute walk from Shinjuku Station

 Located right next to Shinjuku Chuo Park, THE KNOT TOKYO Shinjuku is a modern hotel with an exceptional design and easy access to the nearby Shinjuku train station and the Meiji Shrine.
 The 14-story hotel building was renovated and reopened in August 2018 as THE KNOT TOKYO Shinjuku .
 The western-style rooms offer a park view on the top floor as well as a newly opened terrace suite.
 The spacious atrium design offers a relaxed atmosphere and connects the restaurant, bar, lounge and lobby with one another.
 One of the highlights of THE KNOT is the delicious dishes.
 There are six areas in which food and drinks are offered.
 From the grill area to high-quality black tea and fresh bread, everything is on offer.